Fartman (Howard Stern): Feature film

 In the early 1990s, Stern considered producing a movie based on this successful and well-received character from the show.
 Stern first revealed his intentions to make a Fartman movie in 1992.

 On November 25, 1992, Variety reported that J. F. Lawton, writer of Pretty Woman and Under Siege, was planning to write and direct New Line Cinema's Stern's film project, titled The Adventures of Fartman.
 The film, which would be budgeted at $8 million-to-$11 million, was expected to go into production the following May in New York.
 David Permut would produce the film under his Permut Presentations Banner, which has a first-look deal at New Line.
 According to Lawton, The Adventures of Fartman would revolve around the superhero and his alter ego, a magazine publisher in the mold of Screw magazine's Al Goldstein.

 On June 28, 1993, Time magazine reported that Lawton was working on a screenplay for The Adventures of Fartman.
 Lawton told Time, "There's a lot of nudity, some harsh language, a lesbian love scene, and the main character works for an underground sex magazine.
 We told New Line Cinema the plot, and they said, 'Yeah, it sounds great.
 But can't we make it PG-13?'"

 The Fartman movie was not put into production.
 Instead, Stern made a movie out of his bestselling book, Private Parts.
-Private Parts hit theaters on March 7, 1997, with the opening scene being a reenactment of Stern’s Fartman appearance at the 1992 MTV Music Awards.
+Private Parts hit theaters on March 7, 1997, with the opening scene being a reenactment of Stern’s Fartman appearance at the 1992 MTV Video Music Awards.

 In 1999, Stern hoped to follow up the success of Private Parts with a movie about the Fartman character.

 Early in the year, Howard revealed he was in talks with studios to finally produce Fartman.
 He said that it would go into production in the summer of 1999, and that there were studios prepared to finance it.
 In December, Stern stated that the movie was on hold.
 Though he had a script, and two studios willing to produce it, he was unsure that it was the right time to do it.
 Stern also didn't want to make a PG-13 version of the film, the way the studios wanted it to be.

 In 2002, Stern considered shooting the Fartman movie on video for his fans, but to date no official productions have been greenlit.

-Fartman was considered by Vince McMahon to be brought in as a one time character for WrestleMania, but he and Howard Stern had different views on how to show him.
+Fartman was considered by Vince McMahon to be brought in as a one-time character for WrestleMania, but he and Howard Stern had different views on how to show him.
 Stern wanted to have his character knock out a wrestler with flatulence, but McMahon wanted Stern to get pummeled by a wrestler.